Using Remote Desktop to reach the Physics computer systems.

 Clicking on the Remote Desktop menu item or double-clicking a shortcut launches the application.
 You will see a small window appear asking for the computer that you want to log into.
 Click on the Options button to see more (as in Figure 1).

 Most of the default settings are fine for most users; we will examine a few options here.
 First and foremost is the name of the remote computer.
-The Physics department Remote Desktop farm is named "ts.phys.ksu.edu" (where "ts" stands for "terminal server", and the "farm" is actually a set of servers sharing that name - you automatically get logged onto the fastest, least-used machine available).
+You may connect to either a particular computer (i.e., your own desktop or lab machine) or to the generic Physics department Remote Desktop farm named "ts.phys.ksu.edu" (where "ts" stands for "terminal server", and the "farm" is actually a set of servers sharing that name - you automatically get logged onto the fastest, least-used machine available).

 Your username is the next item.
 You should use your complete e-mail address, like "username@phys.ksu.edu".
 The reason for the complete addess is to be sure that the system knows to log you into the Physics domain and not just into the standalone, target computer itself.
 If Remote Desktop refuses to log you in and complains about your credentials, it's probably because you failed to specify the Physics domain.